 The wild and breathtaking continent of Africa is home to some of the most amazing wildlife and awe-inspiring scenery on the planet.
-The circle of life is in full view as you watch mighty elephants, graceful giraffe and regal lions in their natural habitat.
+The circle of life is in full view as you watch mighty elephants, graceful giraffes and regal lions in their natural habitat.
 Africa offers some of the world’s most magnificent national parks and you can see first-hand, thrilling animal encounters that is a once-in-a-lifetime experience.
 Read on to see which parks made our 10 best and must-see national parks in Africa.

 1. Kruger National Park, Limpopo/Mpumalanga Provinces